Return to key areas of work

 • 28.3: Provide assistance to low-income households in Clean Air Zones with expiring burners to transition to cleaner forms of home heating.

-Four applications for assistance to transition to cleaner forms of home heating have been received and processed within the time frame during quarter one.
-A resource management implementation support officer is in place to manage administration of the subsidy process.
-Communication campaigns are ongoing and staff are developing a compliance education approach for Washdyke.
+Twelve applications for assistance to transition to cleaner forms of home heating were received and processed within the time frame during quarters one and two.

 On track